HILI Courses at Reid Hall

 FALL

-.
+Introduction to History and Literature.
 3 pts.
 Prof. Thomas Dodman

 A historical and conceptual introduction to the relationship between history and literature.